Skip to content

 If the command above failed then see Troubleshooting the Installation.

 Next, try running a simple informational alert.
-To do this, make a trivial configuration file called config.yaml in the same directory as job_defense_shield.py:
+To do this, make a trivial configuration file called config.yaml in the current working directory:

 $ cat config.yaml